JimDesu/basis-lang/README.md

 `-<` is the runtime-checked sibling of `<-`.
 It narrows a wider value to a more-specific type at runtime, producing a propagating failure on type mismatch:

 ```
-?: Circle 'c -< shape         ; if shape's active candidate is Circle, bind to c
+?: # Circle c -< shape        ; if shape's active candidate is Circle, bind to c
     handleCircle: c
 fallback                      ; runs only if the guard failed
 ```